gombru/gombru.github.io/_posts/2018-01-12-insta_barcelona.markdown

 mathjax: false
 ---

-In a former post, [Learning to Learn from Web Data -not published yet-](https://gombru.github.io/), we explain how to embed images and text in the same vectorial space with semantic structure.
+In a former post, [Learning to Learn from Web Data](https://gombru.github.io/2018/05/23/learning_from_web_data/), we explain how to embed images and text in the same vectorial space with semantic structure.
 We compare the performance of different text embeddings, and we prove that Social Media data can be used to learn the mapping of both images and text to this common space.

 ## Objective